Tigre Partido: Delta Economy

-The early inhabitants lived mostly by hunting and fishing and on small palm coconuts (cocos australis).
-A few tribes sowed corn and peanuts, and grew fruit trees.

-In colonial times the area supplied Buenos Aires with firewood and coal.
-Later on, fruit growing prevailed up to 1940.That year a river rise spoiled most plants and the crisis provoked a mass departure of a large part of the population.
-The emergence of new fruit markets in other regions of the country hindered the recovery of this traditional economic resource.
+Historically, the early inhabitants lived mostly by hunting, fishing, and gathering small palm coconuts.
+In colonial times, the area supplied Buenos Aires with firewood and charcoal.
+Later, fruit growing prevailed until 1940, when a massive river rise spoiled most plants.
+The crisis provoked a mass departure of a large part of the population, and the emergence of new fruit markets in other regions of the country hindered the recovery of this traditional resource.

-Other regional products are wicker baskets and pieces of furniture.
-The cultivation of osier (salix sp), which is native to European and Asian cold and temperate regions, was proposed by Sarmiento because it can resist floods.
-Another plant that adapts to floodable lands is New Zealand flax (phormium tenax), which was industrialised as from 1925 and is used in containers, burlap, cords, threads, runners and mats.
-By the end of the 20th century, the competition from synthetic fibres made it uneconomic.
-Fishing and coypu breeding are other economic activities that are no longer attractive.
+Other regional products include wicker baskets and furniture.
+The cultivation of osier, native to European and Asian cold regions, was proposed by Sarmiento because it resists floods.
+Another plant adapted to the wetlands is New Zealand flax, which was industrialized from 1925 for use in containers, burlap, cords, and mats.
+By the end of the 20th century, competition from synthetic fibers made it largely uneconomic.

-Modern developments in the area include apiculture, camellia and azalea nurseries, handicrafts and timber.
-At the Delta Products Market of Tigre, various Delta products are sold.
+Today, modern developments include apiculture, camellia and azalea nurseries, handicrafts, and timber production.
+The Puerto de Frutos in Tigre city remains the central hub where these products are sold to tourists and locals.

-Islanders' social life, tourism: The "Recreos"

-Old Casino, today Tigre Art Museum.